Ray Jones II

-Ray Stanley Jones II (born October 6, 1969) an American attorney and politician serving as the judge–executive of Pike County, Kentucky.
-He was previously a Democratic member of the Kentucky Senate, representing the 31st District from 2001 to 2019.
+Ray Stanley Jones II (born October 6, 1969) is an American attorney and politician who has served as judge/executive of Pike County, Kentucky since January 2019.
+He previously served as a Democratic member of the Kentucky Senate, representing Kentucky's 31st Senate district from 2001 to 2019.
+During his senate tenure, he served as minority leader from 2015 to 2019.

 Early life and education

 Jones was born in Whitesburg, Kentucky in 1969.
-He earned a Bachelor of Arts degree from Eastern Kentucky University in 1991 and a JD from the University of Louisville School of Law in 1994.
+He earned a Bachelor of Arts degree from Eastern Kentucky University in 1991, and a Juris Doctor degree from the University of Louisville School of Law in 1994.

 Career

 Jones was first elected to the Kentucky Senate in 2000 for a term starting in 2001.
 Jones served on the Appropriations and Revenue, Transportation, Natural Resources and Energy, and Judiciary committees.

-In 2018, Jones ran for and won the position of Pike County judge–executive, replacing the outgoing incumbent Bill Deskins.
+In 2018, Jones ran for and won the position of Pike County judge/executive, replacing the outgoing incumbent Bill Deskins.
 He was sworn in on January 6, 2019, and assumed office the following day.

-On November 4, 2025, it was revealed that Jones would not seek re-election to a third term.
+On November 4, 2025, Jones stated that he would not seek re-election to a third term.